unh-comp-master-project/unh-comp-master-project.github.io/advising-and-support.md

 * Evaluate your overall achievements in the course.

 ### Thesis Committee
-The project/thesis committee is chaired by your advisor and includes two other members you select in consultation with your advisor.
+The thesis committee is chaired by your thesis advisor and includes two other members you select in consultation with your advisor.
 Two committee members are faculty in the **Applied Engineering and Sciences Department**.
 The third committee member can be another academic (from UNH or